pat/thinking-sphinx/v4/common_issues.md

 If you're using Phusion Passenger on your production server, with delta indexing on some models, a common issue people find is that their delta indexes don't get processed.

-If it's not a permissions issue (see the previous hint), another common cause is because Passenger has it's own PATH set up, and can't execute the Sphinx binaries (indexer and searchd) implicitly.
+If it's not a permissions issue (see the previous hint), another common cause is because Passenger has its own PATH set up, and can't execute the Sphinx binaries (indexer and searchd) implicitly.

 The way around this is to find out where your binaries are on the server: